McDonald's quits Crimea as fears of trade clash grow

 Ukraine this week temporarily banned seven Russian food companies from selling some of their products on Ukrainian territory.

-McDonald's said it would help relocate staff to work in mainland Ukraine, signaling it did not expect its Crimean businesses to reopen in the near future.
+McDonald's said it would help relocate staff to work in mainland Ukraine, signalling it did not expect its Crimean businesses to reopen in the near future.

 The deputy speaker of the Russian parliament, Vladimir Zhirinovsky, known for his anti-Western rhetoric, demanded that McDonald's entirely pull its business out of Russia.